chamithlkml/php-cmd-line-operator/README.md

 # PHP Command Line Operator
-This PHP library can be used to invoke a certain method of a PHP class depending on command line parameters passed to the script.
+This PHP library can be used to invoke a certain method of a PHP class using terminal with the attributes.
+Please check the example below.

 ## Usage
-- Create a file called `cmd.php` file
+- Create a file called `cmd.php` file.
+This file will be invoked by the terminal command
 ```
 <?php
+use chamithlkml;
 require_once '/path/to/your/console_class.php';
 require_once '/path/to/lib/cmd_operator.php';

 $my_console_app = new YourConsoleClass();
-$command_operator = new \chamithlkml\CmdOperator($my_console_app);
+$command_operator = new CmdOperator($my_console_app);
 $response = $command_operator->call_method();
 ```
-- Issue the command to execute a particular method in your console app class as follow.

 Lets's assume your console app implementation has a public method called `custom_method`
 ```
 class YourConsoleApp{